sthagen/oasis-open-openc2-yuuki/README.md

 An example Consumer utilizing different transport protocols, as well as sample Producer scripts have been provided in the `examples` directory.

 To demonstrate the OpenC2 Consumer, Yuuki can use its Transport functions to send messages as a basic OpenC2 Producer.
-However, if you have another method of sendo=ingOpenC2 Commands, Yuuki should work with them as well, with the proper connection info.
+However, if you have another method of sending OpenC2 Commands, Yuuki should work with them as well, with the proper connection info.
 Each Producer sends an OpenC2 Command similar to the following:

 ```json